Friday, December 6, 2024

 He calls time, distracted by more paper falling from the rightfield grandstand.
 The count goes to three balls and two strikes.
 Never a Hall of Famer, but certainly a first-ballot induction in any mythical Hall of the Nearly Great, Staub retired that winter to organize charitable programs and focus on his Manhattan restaurant, Rusty's, specializing in steaks and ribs.
 Nearly 30 years to the day of his final at bat, on a flight from Ireland to the U.S., he went into cardiac arrest.
 Two doctors on board assisted in resuscitating him.
 He died in 2018, three days before his 74th birthday.

 The last swing of the bat is a grounder to the Montreal second baseman, who bobbles the ball but still throws the slow-running Staub out at first.
 Even the best batters succeed only three out of ten times.
-The field is littered with white paper, resembling a tentative late autumn snowfall that barely cover the grass, a reminder that winter is right around the corner.
+The field is littered with white paper, resembling a tentative late autumn snowfall that barely covers the grass, a reminder that winter is right around the corner.

 Wednesday, October 30, 2024